-Especially nowadays where most individuals sit almost all day every day, it’s of tremendous necessity to walk, stretch and strengthen the opposing hip flexors.
+Especially nowadays as most individuals are used to sit almost all day every day, it’s substantial to walk, stretch and strengthen the opposing hip flexors.

-This will improve your body posture and might reduce back pain for a lot of people.
+This will not only improve your body posture but might also reduce back pain.

-They will help to improve your glutes, as well as properly stretch your hip.
+They will help to strengthen your glutes, as well as properly stretch your hip.

 2. Pain reduction and injury prevention

-All in all, strong glutes protect your hips, knees and ankles.
+So all in all, strong glutes protect your hips, knee, and ankles.